madeiramadeirabr/hagrid/README.md

 ## Getting Started

-The purpose of this package is to simplify integration with AWS Secrets Manager.
-So your responsibility goes to data recovery.
+The purpose of this package is to simplify integration with AWS Secrets Manager, providing an easy way to retrive data stored.

-The use of recovered data will depend on the structure of each application.
+All helpers considers that you have an role in EC2.
+This role must be allowed to access secrets manager.
+If EC2 don't have role to access SM, you need to create you own helpers using qws id and key to authenticate.
+All methods are explained here.

 ### Prerequisites